 19. The most important tip, as always in parenting, is to manage yourself so you can stay calm.

-Remember that traveling can be stressful for everyone, and your kids depend on you not only to regulate their environment, but also to help them regulate their moods.
+You're on vacation with your child or children, so this is by definition a "working vacation."
+And traveling is stressful for everyone.
+But remember that your kids depend on you not only to regulate their environment, but also to help them regulate their moods -- so you need to maintain a state of well-being yourself.
+Besides, you deserve a vacation too!
 Make sure you take this opportunity to trade off child care responsibilities with other adults, if possible, so you get a chance to replenish your own spirits.
 You're never too old to have a summer vacation you'll always remember.

 “Summer will end soon enough, and childhood as well.” - George R.R.
 Martin